-Irish Water is now responsible for maintaining the public water supplies and ensuring the quality of the water it distributes.
+Irish Water is responsible for maintaining the public water supplies and ensuring the quality of the water it distributes.
 Local authorities are the supervisory authority for the water quality of private water supplies that are monitored under the Regulations.
 They also perform certain functions on behalf of Irish Water under service level agreements.
-See our document on Water supply for changes to these responsibilities, following the establishment of Irish Water.
+See our document on Water supply.

 If a water supply constitutes a danger to human health, Irish Water must take action to protect public health.
 It does this in consultation with and with the agreement of the HSE.
 It may issue a ‘Drinking Water Restriction Notice’.
 Alternatively it may issue a ‘Boil Water Notice’, warning that the water supply is not safe for human consumption unless boiled first.
 It must ensure that the public are made aware of the dangers as soon as possible.

 If you get your water from the public mains system and have doubts about its quality, this may be due to deficiencies in your own plumbing system.
 If so, you are responsible for fixing the problem.
 A group water scheme that gets its water from the public mains system is also responsible for maintaining its own equipment.

 However, if the problem is with the public mains system, this is the responsibility of Irish Water, which works with local authorities to respond to emergencies relating to water mains leaks and pollution incidents.